 The quarterly updated database contains the complete content of thirty volumes of the ASM Handbook, several ASM Handbook supplements, and two ASM Desk Editions.
 Over 25,000 pages of articles, illustrations, tables, graphs, specifications and practical examples can be accessed.

-BIOSIS Previews combines journal content from Biological Abstracts® with supplemental, non-journal coverage from Biological Abstracts/RRM® (Reports, Reviews, Meetings).
+BIOSIS Previews is a database within the larger Web of Science and combines journal content from Biological Abstracts® with supplemental, non-journal coverage from Biological Abstracts/RRM® (Reports, Reviews, Meetings).
 Specialized indexing helps you discover more accurate, context-sensitive results.

 BIOSIS life sciences databases deliver current, multidisciplinary information from many fields , including agriculture, biodiversity, biotechnology, botany, drug discovery, gene therapy, marine biology, wildlife conservation, zoology, and other topics.
 BIOSIS also provides specialized indexing, with tags to vital data such as CAS Registry numbers, Enzyme Commission numbers, and cross-references throughout to gene, disease, and organism names.